cbalona/modern-actuary/static/content/journal/ppp-1-python/index.md

 how I cut it.

 Granted, several years back, things were trickier if you did it yourself.
-But lately, it is massively easier to just use `pyenv` and manage things myself.
+But lately, it is massively easier to just use `uv` and manage things myself.
 Hopefully I'll demonstrate the advantages in the next few articles.

 If you are a die hard Anaconda / `conda` fan and you refuse to give my preferred